MattWestb/EFR32-FW/Billy_EZSP/README.md

 ## Billy rcp 802154
 Adding Billy1-rcp-uart-802154.s37 with standard pining but only v.com no PTI and SWD untill have testing its working OK.
 You need haveing one working bootloader flashed o the RCP is not starting.
-Minimal tested (5 min with forming one network and looking for status if the system) ! ! !
+Minimal tested (5 min with forming one network and looking for status of the system) ! ! !
 Updated version Billy1-rcp-uart-802154B.s37 with SWD and PTI added and is not tested but its booting OK in HA addon.